HackYourFuture/React/week1/LESSONPLAN.md

 ## Agenda

-The purpose of this class is to introduce the student to the most basic React concepts:
+The purpose of this class is to introduce the trainee to the most basic React concepts:

 -   How to look at a `webpage` from the React point of view
 -   What `create-react-app` is